“a better world for women is a better world for everyone“

 It definitely benefits the children to have both parents parenting them.
 It shouldn’t be just one of the parents taking care of everything.
 Marriage isn’t a one-way deal.

 B: I will be taking 5 months next year, from the start of May to the end of September.
-But that means I will not be taking my summer vacation days during that time, so in extra I will have 24 working days off (extra to the five months).
+But that means I will not be taking my summer vacation days during that time, so I will have 24 working days off (extra to the five months).

 RG: And during that time you will be the lead parent?

 B: Yeah.
-I also, with our three-year-old—we only had about nine months then in maternity leave—but I took three months then and it was it was great.
+I also, with our three-year-old—we only had about nine months then in maternity leave—but I took three months then and it was great.
 It’s basically you’re taking care of your child and the house and I mean, who doesn’t know how to vacuum?